 As with most emotional disorders, the symptom is not the problem.

-I call it arthritis of the mind.
-If one gives into arthritis it gets worse if one takes meds and fights it one continues to function.
+I call anxiety an arthritis of the mind.
+If one gives in to arthritis it gets worse, if one takes meds and fights it one continues to function.